Wildlife Species Spotlight: Monarch

 A diversity of native plants expands the reproduction potential for other species and increases foraging opportunities.
 Pollinators benefit from diverse pollen sources and nectar as it improves nutrition and increases disease and parasite tolerance.
 Ecosystems with plant and habitat diversity must be protected to impact pollinator conservation positively.

-NCWF tackling this issue head-on through policy and program work, primarily through our Butterfly Highway program, a statewide conservation restoration initiative to restore native pollinator habitats to areas impacted by urbanization, land-use change and agriculture.
+NCWF is tackling this issue head-on through policy and program work, primarily through our Butterfly Highway program, a statewide conservation restoration initiative to restore native pollinator habitats to areas impacted by urbanization, land-use change and agriculture.
 From backyard Pollinator Pitstops to large-scale roadside habitat restoration, the project creates a network of native flowering plants to support butterflies, bees, birds and other pollen and nectar dependent wildlife.

 NCWF has also teamed up with other organizations through the North Carolina Pollinator Conservation Alliance to bring pollinator education, native plant resources and pollinator-friendly practices to the public.